feignOP/CoAlNi_atomsk_dislocation/README.md

 # CoAl / Ni Multilayer Structure and Dislocation Generator

-This repository contains three shell scripts to generate multilayer structures of CoAl and Ni using [Atomsk](https://atomsk.univ-lille.fr/), with or without dislocation loops.
+This repository contains two shell scripts to generate multilayer structures of CoAl and Ni using [Atomsk](https://atomsk.univ-lille.fr/), with dislocation loops.
 The output files are suitable for visualization or atomistic simulations using LAMMPS.

 ---